Film Noir · The Grammar of Shadow

 Where the shadows came from

-Noir's high-contrast darkness came to Hollywood from Germany.
-In the 1920s, Expressionist filmmakers like The Cabinet of Dr. Caligari (1920) and Fritz Lang's M (1931) built whole worlds out of painted shadow and warped geometry, pushing a character's dread out onto the screen.
+Noir's high-contrast style came to Hollywood from Germany.
+In the 1920s and early 1930s, Expressionist films like The Cabinet of Dr. Caligari (1920) and Fritz Lang's M (1931) built their worlds out of painted shadow and distorted geometry to externalize a character's dread.

-When the Nazi regime drove many of those filmmakers west, directors such as Fritz Lang, Robert Siodmak, Billy Wilder and Otto Preminger reached Los Angeles with the technique already in hand.
-Hollywood's cheap crime pictures, adapted from hardboiled pulp, put it to use.
+When the Nazi regime drove many of these filmmakers west, directors including Fritz Lang, Robert Siodmak, Billy Wilder, and Otto Preminger arrived in Los Angeles already trained.
+Hollywood's cheap crime pictures, adapted from hardboiled pulp, put the technique to work.

 Device 01 · Light